anapeykova/GATE-intersection-trajectories/README.md

 #### means
 Based on the clusters derived from k-medoids, a model intersection is constructed using the means of each cluster.
 This model ('/traffic_flow_report/means.geoJSON') is used for visualization of the possible paths at the intersection.

+Afterwards, I looked into distance from mean for each trajectory in the cluster as exploratory analysis and attempted to extend the mean trajectories using curve fitting.
+These were not referenced in my write-up but I kept them here for completeness.

 #### augmentation_sampling
 The labeled trajectory dataset is augmented using interpolation to increase the number of points by a factor of n; the interpolated trajectories are then uniformly sampled to derive n new trajectories from each.
 The output is a large, labeled dataset used for training an RNN model.